Yuri II Boleslav: Biography

-Bolesław was born between 1305 and 1310 to Trojden I of Masovia and Maria, daughter of Yuri I of Galicia.
-Since his father was still a ruler of the family's Masovian lands, in 1323 Bolesław succeeded Leo II of Galicia and became the ruler over Ruthenia as Yuri II.
-He also received the Duchy of Belz after the childless death of Andrew of Galicia.
 In 1331, he married the daughter of Grand Duke of Lithuania Gediminas and sister of Aldona of Lithuania, wife of Casimir III of Poland.
 The name of Bolesław's wife is disputed; Teodor Narbutt claimed her pagan name was Eufemia and her Christian name was Maria.
 In opposition, Oswald Balzer claimed that Eufemia was a Christian name.
 It is widely believed that Narbutt's account was a fabrication.